 Kitzbühel skiing is renowned the world over – whether as the site of the intimidating Hahnenkamm classic ski race, its status as a playground for the rich and famous, or just because of the attractive town and superb skiing behind it.

 Recent lift improvements have alleviated bottlenecks in the system and the Kitzbühel skiing experience is much better for it.
 Truly a resort with something for all levels of skier.

 Cable Cars: 9

-The skiing in Kitzbühel is extensive and extends to the neighbouring village of Kirchberg and all the way out to Pass Thurn with its views into the neighbouring province of Salzburg.
+The skiing in Kitzbühel is extensive and stretches from the neighbouring village of Kirchberg all the way out to Pass Thurn with its views into the neighbouring province of Salzburg.
 A smaller second area on the Kitzbüheler Horn offers more choice for skiers and snowboarders.

 The Hahnenkamm gondola remains the only access point from the town into the main ski area above the village and this is usually followed by an often-crowded run down to the collection of chairlifts heading up to the Steinbergkogel or to the Ehrenbachhöhe.